Nick Cousins

-Brian Nicholas Cousins (born July 20, 1993) is a Canadian professional ice hockey centre for the Ottawa Senators of the National Hockey League (NHL).
+Brian Nicholas Cousins (born July 20, 1993) is a Canadian professional ice hockey player who is a centre for the Ottawa Senators of the National Hockey League (NHL).
 He was selected in the third round, 68th overall, by the Philadelphia Flyers in the 2011 NHL entry draft.
 Cousins has also previously played for the Florida Panthers, Arizona Coyotes, Montreal Canadiens, Vegas Golden Knights, and Nashville Predators.
 Cousins won the Stanley Cup with the Panthers in 2024.

 Playing career

-Junior
+Amateur

 Cousins played four seasons (2009–2013) of major junior hockey with the Sault Ste.
 Marie Greyhounds of the Ontario Hockey League (OHL).
 While with the Greyhounds, he improved each season, with 27 goals, 76 assists and 103 points in 64 games in his final season.
 He was leading the league in scoring when he was suspended for four games after making an illegal check from behind in a game against the London Knights in February 2013.
 He finished his OHL career scoring 102 goals and 189 assists for 291 points, while earning 261 penalty minutes in 264 games played.